Italy

 Capitano Ranieri Piccolomini Clementini Adami

-Ranieri Piccolomini Clementini Adami was born on 26 November 1912.
+Ranieri Piccolomini Clementini Adami was born on 26 November 1912 and was from Siena.

 He belonged to an ancient family of the so called "Roman Nobility" (one of his ancestors was Pope of the Catholic Church - Pius II Piccolomini, 1458 to 1464).